RishabhShukla1511/Searching/README.md

 # Searching
-A repo for sorting methods
+A repo for searching methods